jdh4/lft/README.md

 # lft is looking for trouble

-For a given NetID, `lft` will crawl the user's `/home` directory and run numerous commands before generating a color-coded report that highlights potential problems with the user's startup scripts, software installations and jobs.
+For a given NetID, `lft` will crawl the `/home` directory of the user and run numerous commands before generating a color-coded report that highlights potential problems with the user's startup scripts, software installations and jobs.

 ## How to use it?